amccnnll/mapvantage/README.md

 A simple tool for time series analysis of geographic features from historical aerial/satellite imagery.

-There are _much_ better tools out there for this task, but this does what I need it to and I learnt a lot form making it.
+There are _much_ better tools out there for this task, but this does what I need it to and I learnt a lot form making it :)

 ## View